 Don’t try to sell over the phone!
 Everyone wants to buy, but no one wants to be sold.
 When capturing information from a lead, it’s always best to ask questions, as many questions as you can, to learn more about the person calling.
 This should be a mix of personal (if you hear a dog barking, ask what type of dog they have… don’t just ask if they have dogs out of the blue) and professional (what the reason for their call is).
 Hiring an answering service can help you with capturing information rather than selling over the phone.
 The selling is where you come in once it’s a qualified lead!

-The National Emergency has left many offices short-staffed or empty leaving no one to answer the phone.
+The labor shortage has left many offices short-staffed or empty leaving no one to answer the phone.
 Let PCMSI help!